We recently had an interview with one of our ocreans Ricardo Guedes.

 “Let’s dive into the position(s) you have held and/ or the areas of expertise… Maybe talk some details about your current working activities?”

-“I´ve been working in a dual role as QHSE Advisor C+ (medic) since January 2019 via OCRE for a Client operating on multiple projects in the North Sea windfarms.
+“I´ve been working in a dual role as QHSE Advisor C+ (medic) since January 2019 trough OCRE for a Client operating on multiple projects in the North Sea windfarms.
 It has been very interesting because the projects that I have been involved in have different scopes and I can develop myself in a wider range within the wind industry.
-As per example; currently I´m in a project that I was also on before in August, but on another rotation and on different vessels and scope.
-In August I was the QHSE advisor C+ in a cable lay vessel and I had to perform my QHSE role during cable load out and array cable installation, now I´m on another vessel for the QHSE advisor C+ role for Preparation,Testing and Terminations of the cables installed previously.
-The role of QHSE Advisor allows me to have an overview of an entire project with the specific’s hazards, safety aspects involved in the different scopes of work.
-For the cable load out and cable installation I´m working on a vessel; where I have the chance to be on deck with the personnel, learning in loco the job, adherence to procedures, compliance with safety rules, mitigation of unsafe situation and the more time I am with the teams the more I can contribute for a safety culture and behavior safety.
-For test and terminations, I can perform the same role and have the same goals but in a different setting.
-Working in teams in the towers and substation, other hazards are involved, other procedures need to be followed.
-From my professional perspective it’s fantastic to be able to understand the projects on their different scopes, in order to adapt my approach to the specificity of it.
-It´s also nice to meet different people.
-From some of them you have only heard their voices via radio communications/ conference calls and some of them you have only met via words in an e-mail.
+For example; currently I´m in a project that I was also on before in August, but on another rotation and on different vessels and scope.
+In August I was the QHSE advisor C+ in a cable laying vessel and I had to perform my QHSE role during cable load out and array cable installation, now I´m on another vessel for the QHSE advisor C+ role for Preparation,Testing and Termination of the previously installed cables.

-The scopes might be different, but people are people and they are the main focus of my work as an QHSE Advisor C+.
+In conclusion, the scopes might be different, but people are people and they are the main focus of my work as an QHSE Advisor C+.

 “Some background story would be nice, could you tell us how you got where you are at today?”

-Since 2002, I´m a registered Nurse, mostly working as Emergency Nurse in my home country.
+I´m a registered nurse since 2002, mostly working as Emergency Nurse in my home country.
 12 years later I embraced a new career as Offshore Nurse in Angola until mid 2016.
-During my work in Angola I was always in close contact and assisting the onboard HSE and so the spark for an HSE role started there.
-In mid 2016, in between a project, I went to do the NEBOSH IGC; which is the base for working as HSE internationally.
+During my work in Angola I was always in close contact and assisting the onboard HSE and so the spark for an HSE role started.
+In mid 2016, in between a project, I went to do the NEBOSH IGC; which is the base training for working as HSE internationally.
 I completed the training with success and with the objective of some day moving into an HSE career.
-My following project was with the UN in Mali as a flight nurse, part of the civilian AMET helicopters.
+My following project was with the UN in Mali as a flight nurse as part of the civilian AMET helicopters.
 A challenging and exiting project purely in the medical scope, therefore the HSE dream was on hold…

-“I keep my medical certification in date and I´m trying to develop my QHSE Advisor related training to be able to progress and develop myself every day.
-My plan for next year is to enroll the NCRQ diploma in Health and Safety.
+“I keep my medical certification valid and I´m trying to develop my QHSE Advisor related training to be able to progress and develop myself every day.
+My plan for next year is to enroll the NCRQ study in Health and Safety.
 I´m continually studying and keeping up with the updates on best practices and legislation.
 Furthermore I had and I have the chance to learn a lot with my HSE colleagues, supervisors and managers, their feedback and expertise enable me to perform better on my daily jobs.